What is Shadow Work?

 You feel more spiritually connected to the greater whole as you begin to see the interconnectedness that exists in humanity.

-You become kinder, more compassionate, easier to be around.
+You become kinder, more compassionate, and easier to be around.

 You become a better parent— more patient, wiser, more resilient.